 To highlight best practices, the GSMA and ASEAN have published a report and organised a workshop.
-The workshop used findings from the report on policy recommendations on ASEAN digital migration as jumping off point.
-By examining a case study of the DSO process in ASEAN countries such as Viet Nam.
-The report is available for download below.
-It includes a set of practical policy recommendations for ASEAN.
-The goal with these is to speed up the digital migration process and improve rural connectivity in the region.
+The workshop used findings from the report on policy recommendations for digital migration as a starting point.
+The report looks at the process in Viet Nam.
+The goal with the recommendations is to speed up the migration.
+As a result, improve rural connectivity in the region.

-For example, consultation with stakeholders is an important tool that can be used to address multiple challenges.
-They include the development of achievable digital migration plans and increased stakeholder buy-in, with such feedback improving the chances of success for the sector.
+For example, consultation with stakeholders is an important tool.
+It can address multiple challenges.
+They include the development of digital migration plans and increased stakeholder buy-in.
+This improves the chances of success for the sector.

 Also, it is important to balance government policy and overarching goals with market situations.
 The release of digital dividend spectrum has the potential to significantly impact rural connectivity.
 As such, policymakers should carefully consider expected spectrum demand, the likely impacts of releasing new spectrum, and appropriate rules for spectrum pricing.